eliseohh1506/RAGApp/README.md

 - SAP HANA vector store to store vectors
 - S3 Object Store to store documents
 - SAP DoX API to upload invoices, retrieve extracted fields
-- Embeddings and Chat LLM are both deployed on SAP AI Launchpad
+- SAP AI Launchpad LLM models for embeddings and chat
 - FastAPI for api, Langchain for DevOps and AI chain
 - Streamlit for application.

+This application is modified from https://github.com/KARTHIKEYAN-31/SAP-RAG-ChatBot/tree/main, huge thank you for this well built project!

+### Pre-requisite:
+Have instance and service key of:
+- HANA Vector store
+- S3 Object Store
+- SAP DoX Service
+- SAP AI Core

+You must also make sure:
+- LLMs used for embeddings and Chat are deployed on SAP AI Launchpad
+- Python version in 3.12

 ### Structure of Repository:

 SAP_RAG_APP:

-- app.py - The main application where a document can be upload, delete or chat with it.
+- app.py - The main application where a document can be uploaded, source document can be viewed, deleted or users can chat with it.
-- iapp.py - is a simple chat interface used to chat with all the documents which are uploaded using app.py.
 -functions.py - is a extension for both the above mentioned file.
 Which contains functions, which are called from other files.

 SAP_RAG_DOCUMENT_CHATBOT:

-- RAG_api.py - It is the main api created using FastAPI, i has the options to load, chat and delete documents from vector DB.
+- RAG_api.py - It is the main api created using FastAPI, it has the options to load, chat and delete documents from vector DB.

 - api_functions - It contains all the functions to create a RAG chain and chat with it and other function used by api file.